mattbegent/svelte/README.md

 How To
 ---------------------

 Examples of every function can be found on the test page.
-If you have used other JavaScript frameworks most functions will be familiar to you.
+If you have used other JavaScript like Zepto or jQuery most functions will be familiar to you.
 For example, to set the text of an element, you would write:

 	$('.hello').text("Hello svelte");